DRadulovich/perazzi-site/V2-PGPT/V2_PreBuild-Docs/V2_Core-Brand-and-Strategy-Docs/V2_brand-bible.md

 - **Kim Rhode (USA)**
   - Six-time Olympic medalist; first gold at **Atlanta 1996** in Double Trap at age 17 with a Perazzi.[47]
-  - Continued to win medals in Skeet/Trap using customized Perazzi guns (MX12/MX8 variants).
+  - Continued to win medals in Skeet/Trap using customized Perazzi guns (MX12/MX8 models).
   - Famous for her long-term attachment to a single Perazzi gun, which was stolen and later recovered.[47][48]
+  - No longer shoots a Perazzi.

 - **Michael Diamond (Australia)**
   - Two-time Olympic Trap Gold medalist (1996, 2000), multiple world titles with MX-series guns.